absinthe-graphql/absinthe/guides/context-and-authentication.md

 }
 ```

-In order to set the context, our call to Absinthe.run should look like:
+In order to set the context, our call to `Absinthe.run/3` should look like:

 ```elixir
 Absinthe.run(document, MyApp.Schema, context: %{current_user: %{id: "1"}})